 Variable Refrigerant Flow (VRF) Systems

 Variable refrigerant flow systems can simultaneously heat and cool different parts of a building.
 These systems can be very efficient because they can take waste heat captured in one part of the building (e.g., a server room, or the face of the building exposed to the sun) and deliver it to spaces requiring heat.
 Because they rely on a different distribution network than is present in most existing buildings, variable refrigerant flow systems are most often installed in new buildings or as part of large renovation projects.
 Click here for more details on incentives for variable refrigerant flow systems.
-You can read more about variable refrigerant flow systems as a cooling solution here.
+You can read more about variable refrigerant flow systems here.

 Packaged Terminal Heat Pumps